 Providence truck accident attorneys at Marasco & Nesselbush, LLP work throughout Rhode Island, Massachusetts and Connecticut to help families harmed in truck accidents caused by the negligence of others.
 Our compassionate attorneys understand that you are going through a stressful time if your life has been disrupted by a serious injury.
 Let us review what happened free of charge and offer trusted legal guidance.
 Marasco & Nesselbush, LLP is an established law firm that has helped thousands of New Englanders.
 Our attorneys seek to deliver exceptional results to each client we represent.
 We have seven office locations throughout New England and staff members who speak both English and Spanish.
 Contact us today to schedule a free consultation with a Rhode Island personal injury attorney.

-Types of Compensation After a Truck Crash
+What Types of Compensation Are Available After a Truck Crash?

 After a serious truck accident, you may seek compensation for a range of losses associated with your injuries that were caused by another driver’s negligence.
 The specific types of compensation that you may be entitled to claim depend on factors such as the extent of your injuries, the amount of your medical expenses, whether you have disfiguring injuries or permanent impairments, whether you will have ongoing medical care expenses and whether you will be able to work again.

 The types of losses that you may claim compensation for after a truck accident include:

 - Medical Bills—These include the cost of ambulance transport, emergency room treatment, hospitalization, medical tests, doctor visits, rehabilitation and other medical expenses related to your injuries sustained in the truck crash.